 The U.S. Army Corps of Engineers’ Planning Assistance to States (PAS) work requested by the West Central Wisconsin Regional Planning Commission (the sponsor) aims to reduce phosphorus loads in the Red Cedar River Basin and meet the phosphorus load reductions set by the TMDLs in the basin.

 A partnership agreement was executed between the Corps and the sponsor in April 2016.
 Federal funding of $300,000 was provided for the study thus far.
 This PAS study is a three-year effort and costs $600,000.
 The sponsor will meet their 50 percent cost share requirement through work-in-kind efforts.
 Additional study partners include the Wisconsin Department of Natural Resources, University of Wisconsin–Extensions, University of Wisconsin–Stout; Tainter-Menomin Lake Improvement Association, Dunn County, and Barron County.
-The study is expected to be completed in summer 2019.
+The study is expected to be completed in fall 2019.